mamueller/Markus-LaTeX-poster-guide/README.md

 # Markus-LaTeX-poster-guide
+ warning: **use pdflatex -shell-escape poster.tex** for the examples

 This small series of example posters discusses some of the available approaches to create a poster in LaTeX, in the light of commonly faced difficulties, especially vertical alignment of boxes.